What Is Identity Threat Detection Response (ITDR)?

 What Is a Complete Identity Threat Detection and Response (ITDR) System?

-• Configuration, policy, and identity data analysis to assess the security posture of an organisation’s active directory environment.
+- Configuration, policy, and identity data analysis to assess the security posture of an organisation’s Active Directory environment.

-• Attack path management and impact analysis.
+- Attack path management and impact analysis.

-• Risk scoring and prioritisation.
+- Risk scoring and remediation prioritisation.

-• Machine learning or analytics to detect abnormal behaviours or events.
+- Machine learning or analytics to detect abnormal behaviours or events.

-• Automated remediation and incident response.
+- Automated remediation and incident response.

-• Dashboards, alerts, reports, search, and incident management.
+- Dashboards, alerts, reports, search, and incident management.

-• Integration with security information and event management (SIEM) and security orchestration automation and response (SOAR) tools.
+- Integration with security information and event management (SIEM), Extended Detection and Response (XDR) and security orchestration automation and response (SOAR) tools.

 Identity and Access Management (IAM) and ITDR

 In addition to the measures above, IAM principles can also be leveraged to enhance ITDR by providing audit trails and user activity logs.
 These logs can be used to detect anomalous behaviour that may be indicative of a security threat.
-For example, if a user attempts to access a resource they are not authorised to access, IAM can log this activity and alert ITDR personnel to investigate further.
+For example, if a user attempts to access a resource they are not authorised to access, IAM can log this activity and alert investigators to investigate further.

 Why Is ITDR Important?